volt-protocol/whitepaper/README.md

 ## Timelocks
 The principle risk of the Veto Module is that deadlock is produced.
 To mitigate this, Volt Protocol governance will use timelocks with different proposal durations, quorum thresholds, and veto requirements.
 A three day timelock might need only 1% of the VOLT supply to veto, but 10% of the VCON supply to submit a proposal, while a one month timelock needs only 1% of the VCON supply to submit a proposal, but requires 10% of the VOLT supply to veto.

+# MVP Constraints
+This document outlines a complicated system that will be a substantial engineering effort to complete safely.
+A simpler intermediate model is being developed.
+This model has the following restraints that make it more feasible to implement over a two to three month timeline:

+* the VCON governance token will not be transferable, and thus not subject to liquidations in market governance
+* market governance participants will receive VCON rewards, not cash (all excess yield to the surplus buffer)
+* there will be neither VCON auctions nor VCON redemption (ragequit)
+* the system accounting and yield oracles cannot directly account for losses -- in the event of a loss in a yield venue, the PCV Guard will withdraw protocol assets to the Governor, and Governance must make any accounting changes needed in the venues

+# Cross Chain
+The Volt Protocol cross-layer mechanisms will emphasize simplicity.

+VOLT is currently available on both Abritrum One and Ethereum mainnet.
+In principle VOLT minting and redemption can be performed on any chain; in practice it will be restricted to trustless Layer Two networks on Ethereum (or those well on their way to trustlessness).
+Volt Protocol will NOT deploy PCV into any non-L1 yield venues in the initial version, as this adds unreasonable complexity to PCV and yield accounting.

+## Liquidity Management
+When a Peg Stability Module on a given L2 is above its target reserves by a certain threshold, a permissionless autotask will remove idle funds to L1 for market governance to allocate.
+This does not require any cross chain state observations, simply a transfer of stablecoins from L2 to L1.
+The total amount of funds moved from L2 to L1 is tracked in an accumulator.

+When a Peg Stability Module on a given L2 is below its target reserves by a certain threshold, a permissionless autotask will send funds from L1 to refill the L2 PSM.
+This does not require any cross chain state observations, as the maximum amount of funds to send will be limited to what was previously sent.
+There will also be rate limits for movement of funds in either direction to further reduce risk.

+This minimal system that does not involve complex cross chain state observations or communication will allow for robust usage of VOLT on multiple layers.

+## Rate and Price Uniformity
+When the VOLT rate is updated on L2, it will read in the L1 VOLT rate and normalize the VOLT price.
+This means that although it's possible for a small deviation to occur in L2 and L1 VOLT price if the L1 rate is updated before the L2 price, it will shortly be normalized.
+In the worst case scenario of Arbitrum downtime that coincides with the VOLT rate update, it is highly unlikely that the system would experience more than a 0.006% deviation before a correction occurred (assuming a VOLT rate update of +-2%, and a full day of Arbitrum downtime).